arokem/python-matlab-bridge/README.md

 commands to execute before every session.
 (This is a good place to manipulate the runtime path, for example).

 Requires Version 3.8 or higher.
-Notice: it does not work with the MXE build on Windows due to incomplete Java support.
-The Cygwin version has not been tested.
+Notice: Neither the MXE 3.8.1 nor the Cygwin 3.8.2 version is compatible on Windows.
+No Windows support will be available until a working version of Octave 3.8+ with Java support is released.

 ### Matlab magic: